Dex-Sinister/Fate.exe/Objects/Player Ancestor/Readme.txt

 &_init`data`roll Player Ancestor=0

 @@ _init`data`<conflict_name>`bonus: A numerical modifier for the basic skill rating used in that conflict.
 @@ _init`data`<conflict_name>`speed: A number of 1 or above.
-Represents the Dresden Files RPG 'speed' powers, with 1 being no or Inhuman Speed, 2 being Supernatural Speed, and 3 being Mythic Speed.
+Represents the Dresden Files RPG 'speed' powers, with 0 being no speed, 1 being Inhuman Speed, 2 being Supernatural Speed, and 3 being Mythic Speed.
 Determines the 'Supreme Initiative' and 'Super Supreme Initiative' that allow beings with those powers to always go first.
 @@ These attributes do not need to be set on the Player Ancestor, but are changed on a per-player basis.